-Murrindindi Shire Council is currently in Stage 2: Stay Safe restrictions as at 8 July 2020.
-This means for Murrindindi residents and business owners, there are five reasons to leave home: shopping for food and supplies, medical care and caregiving, exercise and recreation, study and work (if unable to from home) and visiting friends and relatives (allowance for up to 5 visitors in the home in addition to household members).
-Restaurants and cafes can resume dinein service for up to 20 people per space, and licensed venues can serve alcohol without food with table service.
-Accommodation businesses can reopen, ensuring they are adhering to density restrictions, do not host multiple groups in the same rooms, and booking groups are only up to 20 people.
+Murrindindi Shire Council is currently in Stage 3: Stay Home restrictions as at 5 August 2020.
+This means for Murrindindi residents and business owners, there are four reasons to leave home: shopping for food and supplies, medical care and caregiving, exercise and recreation and study and work (if unable to from home).
+Restaurants and cafes remain open for takeaway only.
+Accommodation businesses are closed and all recreation and cultural facilities remain closed.